Lacrymology/states/git/server/doc/index.rst

              POSSIBILITY OF SUCH DAMAGE.
 :Authors: - Quan Tong Anh

+THIS DOC IS SALT MASTER SPECIFIC AND NEED CLEANUP

 If you have ever look at the master configuration file, you will see something like::